 Grave of the Fireflies

-is a 1988 Japanese animated historical war drama film written and directed by Isao Takahata, and produced by Studio Ghibli.
+is a 1988 Japanese animated war film written and directed by Isao Takahata, and produced by Studio Ghibli.
 It is based on the 1967 semi-autobiographical short story of the same name by Akiyuki Nosaka.
 Set in the city of Kobe, Japan, it tells the story of siblings and war orphans Seita and Setsuko, and their desperate struggle to survive during the final months of the Pacific War.

 Plot